-In an effort to assist all agencies responding to RFP, a number of recurring errors commonly made by respondents in the preparation of proposals have been identified.
-SETA encourages respondents to review this listing of common errors in order to avoid repeating the mistakes of previous applicants.
+In an effort to assist all agencies submitting proposals in response to the RFP, a number of recurring errors commonly made by proposers in the preparation of proposals have been identified.
+SETA encourages proposers to review this listing of common errors in order to avoid repeating the mistakes of previous proposers.
 The listing is as follows:

 - 1. Failure to prequalify by the Prequalification deadline (which is different from the RFP deadline); - 2.
 Failure to submit the proposal by the RFP deadline; - 3.
 Failure to submit the required number of copies; - 4.
 Failure to follow the proposal format provided by, and required in, the RFP; - 5.
 Failure to submit "unbound" copies of proposals; - 6.
 Failure to number pages and label exhibits; - 7.
-Failure to submit a complete copy of the document in electronic format; - 8.
-Failure to address or provide all items requested under References; - 9.
-Failure to submit the resolution Exhibit A; - 10.
-Failure to submit the budget narrative; - 11.
+Failure to address or provide all items requested under References; - 8.
+Failure to submit the resolution Exhibit A; - 9.
+Failure to submit the budget narrative; - 10.
 Unclear Budget Summaries: - a.
-Discrepancies between line items and totals; - b.
+Discrepancies between line items and totals: - b.
 Blank categories with no explanation given; - c.
 Discrepancies between narrative and budgetary figures and/or totals.